Civil wars of the Tetrarchy: War of Constantine and Maxentius

 At the approach to the west of the important city of Augusta Taurinorum (Turin, Italy), Constantine encountered a large force of heavily armed Maxentian cavalry.
 In the ensuing battle Constantine's army encircled Maxentius' cavalry, flanked them with his own cavalry, and dismounted them with blows from his soldiers' iron-tipped clubs.
 Constantine's armies emerged victorious.
 Turin refused to give refuge to Maxentius' retreating forces, opening its gates to Constantine instead.
-Other cities of the north Italian plain sent Constantine embassies of congratulation for his victory.
+Other cities of the northern Italian plain sent Constantine embassies of congratulation for his victory.
 He moved on to Milan, where he was met with open gates and jubilant rejoicing.
 Constantine rested his army in Milan until mid-summer 312, when he moved on to Brixia (Brescia).

 Brescia's army was easily dispersed, and Constantine quickly advanced to Verona, where a large Maxentian force was camped.
 Ruricius Pompeianus, general of the Veronese forces and Maxentius' praetorian prefect, was in a strong defensive position, since the town was surrounded on three sides by the Adige.
 Constantine sent a small force north of the town in an attempt to cross the river unnoticed.
 Ruricius sent a large detachment to counter Constantine's expeditionary force, but was defeated.
-Constantine's forces successfully surrounded the town and laid siege.
+Constantine's forces successfully surrounded the town and laid siege to it.
 Ruricius gave Constantine the slip and returned with a larger force to oppose Constantine.
-Constantine refused to let up on the siege, and sent only a small force to oppose him.
+Constantine refused to let up on the siege and sent only a small force to oppose him.
 In the desperately fought encounter that followed, Ruricius was killed and his army destroyed.
 Verona surrendered soon afterwards, followed by Aquileia, Mutina (Modena), and Ravenna.
 The road to Rome was now wide open to Constantine.

 Maxentius prepared for the same type of war he had waged against Severus and Galerius: he sat in Rome and prepared for a siege.
-He still controlled Rome's praetorian guards, was well-stocked with African grain, and was surrounded on all sides by the seemingly impregnable Aurelian Walls.
+He still controlled Rome's praetorian guards, was well-stocked with African grain, and was surrounded by the seemingly impregnable Aurelian Walls.
 He ordered all bridges across the Tiber cut, reportedly on the counsel of the gods, and left the rest of central Italy undefended; Constantine secured that region's support without challenge.
 Constantine progressed slowly along the Via Flaminia, allowing the weakness of Maxentius to draw his regime further into turmoil.
 Maxentius' support continued to weaken: at chariot races on 27 October, the crowd openly taunted Maxentius, shouting that Constantine was invincible.
 Maxentius, no longer certain that he would emerge from a siege victorious, built a temporary boat bridge across the Tiber in preparation for a field battle against Constantine.
 On 28 October 312, the sixth anniversary of his reign, he approached the keepers of the Sibylline Books for guidance.
 The keepers prophesied that, on that very day, "the enemy of the Romans" would die.
 Maxentius advanced north to meet Constantine in battle.